vfxdrummer/InstaFlick/README.md

 InstaFlick

-A simple app to display items from Instagram and Flickr
+A simple app to display items from Instagram and Flickr.

+Written in Swift 3 using MVVM Architecture